bastibe/python-soundfile/README.rst

 SoundFile Objects
 -----------------

-Sound files can also be opened as SoundFile objects.
+Sound files can also be opened as `soundfile.SoundFile` objects.
 Every SoundFile has a specific sample rate, data format and a set number of channels.

 If a file is opened, it is kept open for as long as the SoundFile object exists.
-The file closes when the object is garbage collected, but you should use the ``close()`` method or the context manager to close the file explicitly:
+The file closes when the object is garbage collected, but you should use the `soundfile.SoundFile.close()` method or the context manager to close the file explicitly:

 .. code:: python